 Detecting threats across IT and OT

-Darktrace ICS is ideally deployed to observe both the ICS and corporate networks, as most ICS compromises occur via an IT network breach.
+Darktrace Industrial is ideally deployed to observe both the ICS and corporate networks, as most ICS compromises occur via an IT network breach.

-Darktrace ICS also provides real-time visibility required to make intelligence-based decisions in live situations, while also enabling in-depth investigations into historical activity.
+Darktrace Industrial also provides real-time visibility required to make intelligence-based decisions in live situations, while also enabling in-depth investigations into historical activity.